 Customers and potential customers for Rockwood businesses come approximately from the three "rings" surrounding the corridor.
 For purposes of analysis, they are measured from the intersection of Fort Street and N. Huron River drive, which is the commercial heart of the City.
 The first ring, within a five minute drive, covers the entire City, the Village of South Rockwood and portions of the Cities of Flat Rock and Gibraltar and Brownstown Township.
-The second ring, within a 10 minute drive, covers the Woodhaven commercial area, downtown Trenton, and both downtown and "Northtown" Flat Rock (Notably, the planned new Meijer store at the corner of Telegraph and Vreeland in Northtown Flat Rock is not included in this analysis).
+The second ring, within a 10 minute drive, covers Woodhaven, Trenton, and Flat Rock (Notably, the planned new Meijer store at the corner of Telegraph and Vreeland in Flat Rock is not included in this analysis).
 This means that Rockwood is competing with those major retail centers for the customers in the 10 minute drive area.
 The third ring, within a 15 minute drive, reaches as far north as Taylor (another major retail center) and almost as far south as Monroe.
 The 15 Minute Drive area is considered the complete Trade Area for Rockwood - i.e. the vast majority of the customers and competing businesses will come from within that area.